theory/justatheory/content/post/postgres/mini-summit-five.md

     *   *Steven Miller* in chat: PGDG is the same binaries for each minor version because the postgres package is only major version, right?

-*   Yurri: Yeah, that's definitely a concern, especially when it comes to the scenario when you rebuild your extensions but just get pre-built packages.
+*   Yurii: Yeah, that's definitely a concern, especially when it comes to the scenario when you rebuild your extensions but just get pre-built packages.
     It's starting to leak out of the scope of this presentation, but I thought it was a very interesting topic to bring to everybody's attention.